Jake Smith (American football)

-Jake Smith (born January 5, 2001) is an American college football wide receiver who plays for the Arizona State Sun Devils.
-He previously played for the Texas Longhorns and USC Trojans.
+Jake Smith (born January 5, 2001) is a former American college football wide receiver.
+He previously played for the Texas Longhorns, USC Trojans, and Arizona State Sun Devils.

 Early life

 Smith grew up in Scottsdale, Arizona and attended Notre Dame Preparatory High School.
 Smith compiled 2,538 all purpose yards in his junior season, including 1,135 rushing and 1,055 receiving and scored 28 total touchdowns and was named first team All-Arizona as an all-purpose player.
 As a senior, he amassed 2,349 all-purpose yards with 1,070 yards receiving and 741 rushing and 39 total touchdowns and also punted 25 times for 1,008 yards and recorded 20 tackles with 4.5 sacks on defense.
 Smith was named first team All-State and the Arizona Gatorade Player of the Year and the Gatorade National Football Player of the Year and was invited to play in the 2019 Under Amour All-America Game.
 He was also named the Arizona Boys Athlete of the Year by The Arizona Republic.
 Smith was rated a four-star recruit and committed to play college football at Texas during the summer going into his senior year over an offer from USC and after considering offers from Alabama, Ohio State, Clemson and Texas A&M.